ryan-p-randall/ryan-p-randall.github.io/_posts/2018-06-19-my-ala-annual-2018-schedule.md

 ## #ALAAC2018

-I haven't been to an Annual ALA Conference yet, so it'll be interesting to see how my attention span can hold up to meeting so many people and hearing so many ideas.
+I haven't been to an Annual ALA Conference yet, so it'll be interesting to see how my attention can hold up to meeting so many people and hearing so many ideas.
 I've been to a number of smaller conferences, but nothing on this scale.

 Building from the [Critical ALA Annual 2018](https://oasis.sandstorm.io/shared/FtfUzJBeY_PW_tNa-1WPCxD-sONAqiUU9X5ZUvC19Dn) list of "sessions of possible interest to critical library workers" made by Eamon Tewell and others, here's a schedule of where I intend to be while in NOLA.
 I'll do my best to update this throughout the week, so we can try to meet up if you'd like.
-Message me on [Mastodon](https://scholar.social/@foureyedsoul) or [Twitter](https://twitter.com/foureyedsoul) if you'd like.
+Messaging me on [Mastodon](https://scholar.social/@foureyedsoul) or [Twitter](https://twitter.com/foureyedsoul) would be great ways to get in touch.

-I'll do my best to always have an _In the Library with the Lead Pipe_ button on my backpack or lanyard to make it easier to spot me.
+I'll do my best to always have an [_In the Library with the Lead Pipe_](http://www.inthelibrarywiththeleadpipe.org/about/) button on my backpack or lanyard to make it easier to spot me.
 Please feel free to chat about the journal's submission or open peer review processes, talk about ideas you have, or anything else.
 I'll bring a few buttons with the journal logo's to give away as well.

 ![logo button]({{site:url}}/images/lpLogoButton.jpg)

-I'll probably also bring a fair number of earplugs.
+I'll probably also bring a small number of earplugs.
 So if you plan to go out dancing or if you see me out somewhere loud, ask and I might have some for you & your ears.

 ## Group Note-taking > Live Tweeting